Battle of Cerro Gordo: Battle

 Leg amputation of sergeant Antonio Bustos, practiced by the Belgian surgeon Pedro Vander Linden, who is holding the amputated leg, during the Mexican-American war, it is considered the first daguerreotype of an amputation on the battlefield.

 On April 12, Lieutenant Pierre G. T. Beauregard, of the United States Army Corps of Engineers, determined that possession of Atalaya Hill would enable the Mexican position to be turned.
 The Personal Memoirs of Ulysses S. Grant observe that, in order to determine whether a flanking movement was possible, "reconnaissances were sent out to find, or to make, a road by which the rear of the enemy's works might be reached without a front attack."
 These reconnaissances were made under the supervision of Captain Robert E. Lee and other officers, "all of whom attained rank and fame."
 Grant continues that it was the roadways constructed by the engineers which achieved victory:

 Under the supervision of the engineers, roadways had been opened over chasms to the right where the walls were so steep that men could barely climb them.
 Animals could not.
 These had been opened under cover of night, without attracting the notice of the enemy.
 The engineers, who had directed the opening, led the way and the troops followed.
 Artillery was let down the steep slopes by hand, the men engaged attaching a strong rope to the rear axle and letting the guns down, a piece at a time, while the men at the ropes kept their ground on top, paying out gradually, while a few at the front directed the course of the piece.
 In like manner the guns were drawn by hand up the opposite slope.

 Twiggs' division took the hill on April 17, advancing up the slopes to El Telegrafo.
-Santa Anna reinforced El Telegrafo with Brigadier General Ciriaco Vasquez's 2d Light, 4th, and 11th Infantry.
+Santa Anna reinforced El Telegrafo with Brigadier General Ciriaco Vásquez's 2d Light, 4th, and 11th Infantry.
 Captain Edward J. Steptoe set up his battery on Atalaya Hill and Major James C. Burnham set up a howitzer across the river.

 At 7:00 am on April 18, Twiggs directed William S. Harney's brigade to move against the front of El Telegrafo while Bennett C. Riley attacked from the rear.
-The combination easily took the hill, killing General Vasquez, and Captain John B. Magruder turned the Mexican guns on the retreating Mexicans.
+The combination easily took the hill, killing General Vásquez, and Captain John B. Magruder turned the Mexican guns on the retreating Mexicans.
 Simultaneously, James Shields' brigade attacked the Mexican camp and took possession of the Jalapa road.
 Once they realized they were surrounded, the Mexican commanders on the three hills surrendered and by 10:00 am, the remaining Mexican forces fled.
 199 officers and 2,837 enlisted men were taken prisoner by the Americans.